Net promoter scores (NPS) are a popular method used to measure customer experience with a company’s...

 In theory, there is nothing wrong with this.
 In certain scenarios, "don't know" responses can give organizations areas to focus on in future marketing efforts.
 In practice, however, this method of survey-making can lead to low-quality data because respondents may select "don't know" or "not applicable" to avoid thinking about the topic or the question altogether.
 Additionally, respondents may have clarifying, rich commentary to add but no opportunity to share it.

 This method of survey-making leads to low reliability in survey responses because many respondents select “don’t know” or “not applicable” to avoid thinking about the topic or reading the question altogether.
+Working to resolve a ‘don't know’ answer in a survey response can depend on your data and needs - whether it’s removing the option altogether or adding a follow-up question to add data value, see how you can glean the most from your survey.

 Why You Should Provide Respondents With an "Other" Response